-C. Our responsibility to maintain the privacy and security of protect your Protected Health Information (PHI)
+C. Our responsibility to protect your personal health information (PHI)

 We protect your personal health information (PHI) as required by federal and state laws.

 Your PHI includes the information you gave us when you enrolled in this plan.
 It also includes your medical records and other medical and health information.